A Survey of Model Compression and Acceleration for Deep Neural Networks: Parameter Pruning and Quantization

-Network pruning and sharing has been used both to reduce network complexity and to address the over-fitting issue.
 An early approach to pruning was the Biased Weight Decay \cite{NIPS1988_156}.
-The Optimal Brain Damage \cite{Cun:1990:OBD:109230.109298} and the Optimal Brain Surgeon \cite{Hassibi93secondorder} methods reduced the number of connections based on the Hessian of the loss function, and their work suggested that such pruning gave higher accuracy than magnitude-based pruning such as the weight decay method.
-The training procedure of those methods followed the way training from scratch manner.
+The Optimal Brain Damage \cite{Cun:1990:OBD:109230.109298} and the Optimal Brain Surgeon \cite{Hassibi93secondorder} methods reduced the number of connections based on the Hessian of the loss function.
+Their work suggested that such pruning gave higher accuracy than magnitude-based pruning, e.g., weight decay method.

-A recent trend in this direction is to prune redundant, non-informative weights in a pre-trained CNN model.
+A following trend in this direction is to prune redundant, non-informative weights in a pre-trained DNN model.
 For example, Srinivas and Babu \cite{DBLP:conf/bmvc/SrinivasB15} explored the redundancy among neurons, and proposed a data-free pruning method to remove redundant neurons.
 Han \textit{et al.} \cite{Han:2015:LBW:2969239.2969366} proposed to reduce the total number of parameters and operations in the entire network.
 Chen \textit{et al.} \cite{icml2015_chenc15} proposed a HashedNets model that used a low-cost hash function to group weights into hash buckets for parameter sharing.
 The deep compression method in \cite{han2015deep_compression} removed the redundant connections and quantized the weights, and then used Huffman coding to encode the quantized weights.
 In \cite{DBLP:journals/corr/UllrichMW17}, a simple regularization method based on soft weight-sharing was proposed, which included both quantization and pruning in one simple (re-)training procedure.
-The above pruning schemes typically produce connections pruning in CNNs.
+The above pruning schemes typically produce connections pruning in DNNs.